Medical expert of the article

 If you feel that any of our content is inaccurate, out-of-date, or otherwise questionable, please select it and press Ctrl + Enter.

-Pneumocystis is a disease caused by opportunistic fungi; characterized by the development of pneumonia in persons with impaired immunity (prematurity, congenital or acquired immunodeficiency, HIV infection).
-Pneumocystis jiroveci is classified as a conditionally pathogenic yeast-like fungus.
-However, morphological and other properties, sensitivity to antimicrobial drugs, they are typical protozoa.
+Pneumocystis is a disease caused by opportunistic fungi; it is characterized by the development of pneumonia in individuals with weakened immunity (prematurity, congenital or acquired immunodeficiency, HIV infection).
+Pneumocystis jiroveci is classified as an opportunistic yeast-like fungi.
+However, according to their morphological and other properties, sensitivity to antimicrobial drugs, they are typical protozoa.

-The life cycle of pneumocysts includes the formation of trophozoites, pre-cysts, cysts and intracystic gels.
-Trophozoite has an oval or amoeboid form, a size of 1.5 ~ 5 microns.
-It is covered with a pellicle and capsule.
-Trophozoites with the help of outgrowth pellicles attach to pneumocytes of the 1st order (in contrast to the endogenous stages of Cryptosporidium, which in the lungs live in pneumocytes of the 2nd order).
-Rounding off, the grophozoites form a thickened cell wall, turning into a pre-cyst and a cyst.
-The cyst is 4-8 microns in size and has a thick three-layered wall, which is intensely colored by polysaccharides.
-Inside the cyst there is an outlet from 8 daughter bodies (sporozoites).
-These intracystic bodies have a diameter of 1-2 μm, a small nucleus and are surrounded by a two-layered shell.
-After exiting the cyst, they become extracellular trophozoites.
+The life cycle of Pneumocystis includes the formation of trophozoites, precysts, cysts and intracystic gels.
+The trophozoite is oval or amoeboid, 1.5~5 μm in size.
+It is covered with a pellicle and a capsule.
+Trophozoites attach to first-order pneumocytes using pellicle outgrowths (unlike the endogenous stages of Cryptosporidium, which live in second-order pneumocytes in the lungs).
+Rounding, grophozoites form a thickened cell wall, turning into a precyst and a cyst.
+The cyst, 4-8 μm in size, has a thick three-layer wall that stains intensely for polysaccharides.
+A rosette of 8 daughter bodies (sporozoites) forms inside the cyst.
+These intracystic bodies are 1-2 μm in diameter, have a small nucleus and are surrounded by a two-layer membrane.
+After leaving the cyst, they transform into extracellular trophozoites.

 Epidemiology and clinical picture of pneumocystosis

-The source of infection are people.
-The air-dust transmission path.
+The source of infection is people.
+The route of transmission is airborne dust.
 The incubation period is from 1 to 5 weeks.
-Pneumocystis is an opportunistic infection with lung damage, a leading AIDS marker infection.
+Pneumocystis is an opportunistic infection with lung damage, the leading AIDS marker infection.
 Pneumocystis pneumonia occurs with shortness of breath, fever and dry cough.
 Death occurs with respiratory failure.
-But usually this is an asymptomatic infection; over 70% of healthy people have antibodies to pneumocysts.
-Most healthy children become infected with fungus at 3-4 years of age.
+But usually it is an asymptomatic infection; over 70% of healthy people have antibodies to pneumocystis.
+Most healthy children become infected with the fungus at the age of 3-4 years.

-The microscopic method includes microscopy of a smear from a biopsy, pulmonary tissue, sputum, stained by Romanovsky-Giemsa: the cytoplasm of the parasite is blue, and the nucleus is red-violet.
-To the special methods of coloring, which reveals the cell wall of pneumocysts, the color is toluidine blue and silvering according to Gomori-Grokott.
-For diagnostics apply also RIF, ELISA and PCR.
-Detection of IgM or an increase in the level of IgG antibodies in paired sera indicates an acute pneumocystis infection.
+The microscopic method includes microscopy of a smear from a biopsy, lung tissue, sputum, stained according to Romanovsky-Giemsa: the cytoplasm of the parasite is blue, and the nucleus is red-violet.
+Special staining methods that reveal the cell wall of pneumocysts include toluidine blue staining and Gomori-Grocott silvering.
+RIF, ELISA and PCR are also used for diagnostics.
+Detection of IgM or an increase in the level of IgG antibodies in paired sera indicates acute pneumocystis infection.